jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 Hi there developers!
 And hello to you normal people too.
 Another technical update (again).

 This time I want to talk about "doc-only members" - a technique to improve code documentation.

+I had way too much to say about these, so I put together an article with the details.

+👉 XML Doc Comments: `[ TODO: Link ]`

 But we'll not be covering all of those.
 This post focuses on a high-level way of managing these doc comments.